these are the questions i’m asked all the time! if i had to explain who i am and what i do i’d say something like:

 dimitri was either taking the long way to/from school or getting into 3 fights a week.

-this cultural “purgatory” pushed dimitri to learn how to “adapt to the audience”, pushed dimitri how to physically defend himself as well as pushed him to become heavily introspective. both highly educated and compassionate, his parents saw this and introduced young dimitri to the wider world around him by nurturing his creativity.
+this cultural “purgatory” pushed dimitri to learn how to “adapt to the audience”, pushed him to physically defend himself as well as pushed him to become heavily introspective. both highly educated and compassionate, his parents saw this and introduced young dimitri to the broader world around him by nurturing his creativity.

 the fiscal adversity kept dimitri’s family on the move and very creative. never having much, he grew up with a heightened sense of possibility, imagination and problem-solving abilities. with a certified iq of 129, his insatiable curiosity revealed itself in enterprising ways. it wasn’t long before young dimitri, who was entrepreneurial-spirited, created several neighborhood businesses including grass-cutting and car washing.

-during his 20s, dimitri had to drop out of college because he couldn’t afford the tuition with just 6 months left so he took a strong interest in quantum mechanics and noetic sciences which led to him becoming a self-taught computer programmer. once he started programming, he quickly understood that he was the author for creating epic human experiences for paying participants. this understanding lead dimitri to branch into the study of ontology. as of now, he builds human experiences with television stories, software, and robotics.
+during his 20s, dimitri dropped out of college because he couldn’t afford the tuition with just 6 months left. he took a strong interest in quantum mechanics and noetic sciences which strangely led to him becoming a self-taught computer programmer. once he started programming, he quickly understood that he was the author for creating epic human experiences for paying participants. this understanding drove dimitri to study ontology. as of now, he builds human experiences with software, robotics and tv/film content.

 dimitri’s life has been full of messes, tragedy, lessons and love.